noahehall/theBookOfNoah/0current/languages/shell/bash.md

 # bash scripting

-- most of this should have come straight from the bash pocket ref
+- most of this should have come straight from the bash pocket ref (bash v4.4)
 - hopefully this will be my last bash cheatsheet

 ## links